Instabilities of Gauged Q-Balls: Introduction

 Our goal here is to provide an analytic approach to studying these instabilities.
 This will be based on the approach to Q-balls developed in~\cite{Heeck:2020bau,Heeck:2021zvk}.
 These papers showed that in the large radius limit, spherical Q-balls can be analytically described by considering corrections around the thin wall limit (this will be reviewed below in Sec.~\ref{s.Spherical}).
 By considering a similar analysis for slightly nonspherical gauged Q-balls, we find a possible mode of instability for these Q-balls.
 This analysis is in section~\ref{s.Perturbed}.

-We then show in section~\ref{s.Comparison} that the instability that we find has many characteristics in common with the numerical analysis of~\cite{Kinach:2022jdx}.
-In particular, we indeed find that for the parameter choice P2 in~\cite{Kinach:2022jdx}, the $L=4$ mode is unstable.
-Similarly, we find that for another parameter choice P1, the instability is absent, in agreement with the numerical analysis.
-We also find that Q-balls with $ {d\omega\over dQ}<0$ are stable.
+We then show in section~\ref{s.Comparison} that the instability that we predict agrees in many details in common with the numerical analysis of~\cite{Kinach:2022jdx}.
+In particular, we indeed find that for one parameter choice in~\cite{Kinach:2022jdx}, the $L=4$ mode is unstable, in agreement with the numerical results.
+Similarly, we find that for another parameter choice, the instability is absent, in agreement with the numerical analysis.

 We close with comments and open questions.